TooSquishie/Countries-and-World-Ending-Sustainability/README.md

 ## Cleaning the data

-1. pop_density_square_km column were string when they should have been a numerical value. <br/>
+1. pop_density_square_km column values were string when they should have been a numerical value. <br/>

 ```
 globe_sustain['pop_density_square_km'] = (